F-I-D-O/Manuals/manuals/Programming/C++/C++ Debugging and Profiling.md

 ### Pretty printing
-Similar to Visual Studio natvis, we can define pretty printing of the variables in the debugger.
+Similar to Visual Studio Natvis, we can define pretty printing of the variables in the debugger.
 This is done using Python code, see [Custom Python Code](#custom-python-code) section for details on how to plug the python code into the debugger.

 Typical workflow (see [official documentation](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Writing-a-Pretty_002dPrinter.html#Writing-a-Pretty_002dPrinter) for details):